crguadagno/BayNetworkImplementedTREES/README.md

 The manuscript is currently in revision and the reference will be updated accordingly:

-Use of transcriptomic data to inform biophysical models via Bayesian networks C.R.
-Guadagno, D. Millar, R. Lai, B. E. Ewers, D. S. Mackay, J. R. Pleban, C. R. McClung, D. R. Wang, C. Weinig (in revision for Ecological Modeling)
+C.R.
+Guadagno, D. Millar, R. Lai, B. E. Ewers, D. S. Mackay, J. R. Pleban, C. R. McClung, D. R. Wang, C. Weinig.
+Use of transcriptomic data to inform biophysical models via Bayesian networks (in revision for Ecological Modeling)